nextstrain/nextstrain.org/static-site/content/blog/2025-02-21-rabies-lassa-yellow-fever-resources.md

-Nextstrain phylogenetic trees by segment were built against the Josiah strain (GenBank reference [NC\_004297][] for L segment; [NC_004296][] for S segment) and mid point rooted the segment trees.
+Nextstrain phylogenetic trees by segment were built against the Josiah strain (GenBank reference [NC\_004297][] for L segment; [NC_004296][] for S segment) and mid point rooted.
 This enables the visualization of the global distribution of Lassa virus across its segments – which is geographically constrained across lineages ([Ehichioya et al. 2019][]).
 Hence, the introduction of lineages (or